rbignon/doctoshotgun/README.md

--z, --pfizer                          : looking only for a Pfizer vaccine -m, --moderna                         : looking only for a Moderna vaccine -j, --janssen                         : looking only for a Janssen vaccine -d, --debug                           : display debug information -t <days>, --time-window <days>       : set how many next days the script look for slots --start-date <DD/MM/YYYY>             : first date on which you want to book the first slot
+-z, --pfizer                          : looking only for a Pfizer vaccine -m, --moderna                         : looking only for a Moderna vaccine -j, --janssen                         : looking only for a Janssen vaccine -a, --astrazeneca                     : looking only for a AstrZeneca vaccine -2, --only-second                     : select only second dose -3, --only-third                      : select only third dose -d, --debug                           : display debug information -t <days>, --time-window <days>       : set how many next days the script look for slots --start-date <DD/MM/YYYY>             : first date on which you want to book the first slot